How can I extend the life of my hearing aids? Are they waterproof? Who can fix my broken devices? When should I repair versus replace them?

-- Replace the battery
+- Replace your battery

 - Remove and reinsert your hearing aid

-- Clean your hearing aid
+- Clean your hearing aid using a cleaning tool

 - Replace the wax filter